-FCICA Mid-Year approved for IICRC Continuing Education Credits
+FCICA Mid-Year Approved for IICRC Continuing Education Credits

 The credits will be assigned in the cleaning/restoration, inspection, or master categories.
 FCICA Mid-Year attendees who desire to receive IICRC credits must notify FCICA.
 Certificates of attendance to track CE credits will be provided as requested.